funkyheatmap/funkyheatmap/paper/paper.md

 * **Customization**: Provides granular control over colours, groupings, geometries, and annotations for tailored results.
 * **Accessibility**: Offers a simplified interface for basic use and detailed documentation for advanced customization.

-`{funkyheatmap}` has proven its utility in benchmarking studies within single-cell omics [@comparisonsinglecell_saelens2019; @benchmarkingatlaslevel_luecken2020; @benchmarkingintegrationmethods_yan2022; @spotlessreproduciblepipeline_sangaram2023; @definingbenchmarkingopen_luecken2023, comprehensivebenchmarkingpractical_li2023], but its applications extend to diverse fields where visualisation of mixed data types is needed.
+`{funkyheatmap}` has proven its utility in benchmarking studies within single-cell omics [@comparisonsinglecell_saelens2019; @benchmarkingatlaslevel_luecken2020; @benchmarkingintegrationmethods_yan2022; @spotlessreproduciblepipeline_sangaram2023; @definingbenchmarkingopen_luecken2023; @comprehensivebenchmarkingpractical_li2023], but its applications extend to diverse fields where visualisation of mixed data types is needed.

 ## Functionality
-Figure \autoref{fig:dynbenchmark} showcases the functionality of `{funkyheatmap}`, namely:
+\autoref{fig-dynbenchmark-1} showcases the functionality of `{funkyheatmap}`, namely:

 * **Diverse Geometries**: Supports a range of geometries (rectangles, bars, pie charts, text, images) to effectively represent different data types.
 * **Hierarchical Categorical Grouping**: Facilitates the organisation of rows and columns into semantic groups with distinct colour palettes.
 * **Documentation and Testing**: Includes comprehensive documentation, vignettes, and a test suite for quality and ease of use.

-![An example of a `{funkyheatmap}` visualisation using data from a benchmarking study of trajectory inference methods [@comparisonsinglecell_saelens2019].](utils_files/figure-gfm/fig-dynbenchmark-1.png)
+![An example of a `{funkyheatmap}` visualisation using data from a benchmarking study of trajectory inference methods [@comparisonsinglecell_saelens2019].\label{fig-dynbenchmark-1}](utils_files/figure-gfm/fig-dynbenchmark-1.png)

-See table \autoref{tbl-geoms} for more information regarding the recommended geom for different types of data.
+See \autoref{tbl-geoms} for more information regarding the recommended geom for different types of data.

 | Data type         | Example                          | Recommended geom    |
 |:------------------|:---------------------------------|:--------------------|